 Although there is not a minimum age requirement for eligibility, the Home Care Packages Program is targeted at frail older people.
 In some cases, younger people with disabilities, dementia or special care needs may be able to access a Home Care Package if they have been assessed and approved by an Aged Care Assessment Service and a provider is able to offer an appropriate package for the person.

-VincentCare currently operates 120 Home Care Packages across the Northern and Western Metropolitan Regions.
+VincentCare currently operates over 170 Home Care Packages throughout metropolitan and regional Victoria.

 Special Needs Groups